Flavor in Ninths and a Discrete Gauge Origin of the QCD Axion: Ninths Structure and Textures

 \subsection{Mass ratio scalings}

 Quark mass ratios align with the same expansion parameter:

 suggesting that \emph{both} mixings and masses are controlled by exponents in $\frac{1}{9}\Z$ rather than integers.
 The first-generation quark mass ratios $m_d/m_s$ and $m_u/m_c$ involve the lightest quarks, whose running masses carry larger uncertainties and whose textures are most sensitive to $\mathcal{O}(1)$ coefficients.
 In the companion papers~\cite{TwoOverTwo,Companion}, the down-quark mass ratio $m_d/m_s\sim\e^{10/9}$ is reproduced with an $\mathcal{O}(1)$ coefficient $c_d$ of order unity, while the extreme smallness of $m_u$ requires either $m_u/m_c\sim\e^{34/9}$ (purely from the texture) or a partial cancellation among $\mathcal{O}(1)$ prefactors.
-The ninths lattice determines the parametric scaling but does not fully fix these first-generation ratios; we defer their detailed treatment to Refs.~\cite{TwoOverTwo,Companion}.